-While vulnerability scanners are invaluable tools for pentesting, you might be wondering how to use them for auditing your application and network for vulnerabilities.
+While vulnerability scanning tools are invaluable for pentesting, you might be wondering how to use them for auditing your application and network for vulnerabilities.
 This is when automated vulnerability scanners come into play.
-They are quite powerful tools, but require a bit of configuration work.
+They are quite powerful tools but require a bit of configuration work.
 This blog will look at what automated vulnerability scanning is, why it is useful, and why you need an automated vulnerability scanning tool to detect and fix security vulnerabilities.

 What is Vulnerability Scanning?

-Any weakness in the information system, internal control, and system processes that cybersecurity criminals can exploit is known as vulnerability.
+Any weakness in the information system, internal control, and system processes that cybercriminals can exploit is known as vulnerability.
 Vulnerability scanning is performed to detect and remediate these vulnerabilities.

 What is Automated Vulnerability Scanning?